crossplane/crossplane/design/one-pager-ignore-changes.md

 policies according to [the ObserveOnly design doc.][ObserveOnly], but still retain some functionality if a non-default value was set.
-In practice, it meant that if the `deletionPolicy` was set to `Orphan`, and the `managementPolicy` set to `FullControl`, the external resource would be orphaned.
+In practice, it meant that if the `deletionPolicy` was set to `Orphan`, and the `managementPolicies` set to `FullControl`, the external resource would be orphaned.

-In the new design, we could still follow this approach, by orphaning the resource even if the `managementPolicy` includes `Delete`, if the `deletionPolicy` is set to `Orphan`, until we entirely remove the deletion policy.
+In the new design, we could still follow this approach, by orphaning the resource even if the `managementPolicies` includes `Delete`, if the `deletionPolicy` is set to `Orphan`, until we entirely remove the deletion policy.